Greg Taylor spent 17 years in prison for a murder he did not commit.

 NEXT OPEN EVENTS:

-Join us August 3, 4, & 5 for our FREE Work-in-Progress screenings at the National Black Theatre (Film) Festival!
-Bring your coffee, every screening is at 10:00AM in a/perture cinema’s studio 1, and plan on visiting one of the local restaurants for lunch.
+Join us August 5 for our FREE Work-in-Progress screening at the National Black Theatre (Film) Festival!
+PLEASE NOTE: The screening has been moved t0 9:30AM in a/perture cinema’s studio 1!